fluidml/fluidml/README.md

-# hive
+# Busy Bee
-A minimal framework for parallelizing tasks in python
+A minimal framework for parallelizing tasks in python.

 ## TODO